hrithikgautham/personalsite/content/posts/chandrakant-telgadi.md

 {{< figure src="/static/images/ct2.png"  >}}

 When I was in 2nd grade my family did not own a computer but CT did.
 At that point, I didn't even know how computers worked or how to even start the thing.
 He taught me how to turn it on and explained windows, CPU and why a black box called UPS is required.
-He was a great human being who never said no to anyone who asked for his help.
-After playing games we were back on our cycles just going round and round the city.
-Back then that is all we could do without phones or the internet but just the real world.
+We played a lot of computer games together and After playing games we were back on our cycles just going round and round the city.
+Back then that is all we could do without phones or the internet but just the real world.He was a great human being who never said no to anyone who asked for his help.

 {{< figure src="/static/images/ct3.png"  >}}